sciety/sciety/docs/design/design.md

 ### Article grid
 This is intended for use on pages where the primary aim is reading large amounts of text, for example article pages and the about page.

-This grid has a centered, 8 columns wide main area, giving a line length of 90 - 100 characters, give or take.
+This grid has an 8 columns wide main area, giving a line length of 90 - 100 characters, give or take.
 This is about the upper limit for comfortable reading online.

 At the moment, everything lives in this 8-column area.
 As with everything else, this can be adapted as things evolve.